Table of Content:

-- Do I need to use a Waterpik to clean my teeth?
+- Should I use a Waterpik to clean my teeth?

-Waterpik is a device that uses high-pressure water to clean debris from in between your teeth and underneath your gums.
-A typical Waterpik has a water reservoir which is connected to a water ejection tip.
-The water reservoir holds water or mouthwash, depending on your preference, which is used to flush out food particles.
-Most Waterpik devices come with a set of different tips, allowing you to choose the one that works best for your needs.
-The water is ejected forcefully through the tip and into your oral cavity to flush out food particles and debris for an even cleaner smile.
+Waterpik is a device that uses high-pressure water to clean debris in-between your teeth and underneath the gums.
+The water is ejected forcefully replaceable tips and flushes out food particles and debris for an even cleaner smile.
+Waterpiks have a water reservoir that connects to a water ejection tip.
+The water reservoir can hold water or mouthwash, depending on your preference, which is used to flush out food particles.
+Most Waterpiks come with a set of different tips, allowing you to choose the one that works best for your needs.

 Using a Waterpik can be a great supplement to your oral hygiene routine.
-However, you should not substitute using a Waterpik for regular brushing and flossing.
-After all, water pressure is no substitute for manually cleaning your teeth.
-Nevertheless, using a Waterpik can be very effective when combined with proper brushing and flossing.
-Using a Waterpik flushes out loose food particles and plaque and prevents them from reattaching to teeth surfaces.
-The best way to use a Waterpik is to brush and floss first, then use your Waterpik to complete your oral hygiene routine.
+However, you should not substitute regular brushing and flossing with using a Waterpik.
+Water pressure alone is no substitute for manually cleaning your teeth.
+Nevertheless, using a Waterpik can be a very effective supplement when combined with proper brushing and flossing.
+Using a Waterpik flushes out loose food particles and plaque to prevent them from reattaching to teeth surfaces.
+We recommend that you brush and floss your teeth first, then use your Waterpik to complete your oral hygiene routine.

 While using Waterpik can be a great supplement to your hygiene routine, not everyone needs to use one.
-In fact, most people do just fine with brushing and flossing alone without the need to use a Waterpik.
-However, here are some cases which are great candidates for using a Waterpik and would significantly benefit from using one:
+People with very healthy mouths do not benefit from using a Waterpik as much.
+Brushing and flossing alone should be all your need to keep your teeth and gums healthy.
+However, there are some cases which are great candidates for using a Waterpik, for example:

 Advanced gum disease

-If you’re suffering from moderate-to-advanced periodontitis, then you’ve already lost some of your jaw bone.
-This bone loss creates larger gaps in between your teeth, making it more difficult to clean your teeth with brushing and flossing alone.
-As such, sing a Waterpik to flush out trapped food particles can bee very beneficial in better cleaning your teeth and gums.
+If you’re suffering from moderate-to-advanced periodontitis, then you’ve already lost some of your jawbone.
+This bone loss creates larger gaps in between your teeth which makes it more difficult to clean your teeth using a toothbrush and floss.
+Using a Waterpik helps flush out trapped food particles which can be very beneficial to keeping your teeth and gums healthy.

 Lots of existing dental work

-If you have lots of existing dental work then using a Waterpik may be right for you.
-Typically, people with numerous crowns, bridges and/or dental implants struggle with cleaning their teeth.
-This makes you a great candidate for using a Waterpik in addition to brushing and flossing.
-Using a Waterpik can be very helpful since bridges and implants are harder to clean as compared to your natural teeth.
+If you have lots of existing dental work in your mouth, then chances are you’ll love using a Waterpik!
+It’s very common for people with numerous crowns, bridges, and/or dental implants to struggle with cleaning their teeth.
+These people are great candidates for using a Waterpik in addition to brushing and flossing.
+Using a Waterpik helps you clear your crown, bridges, and implants are harder to protect your investment.

 Patients with disabilities

-If you;re suffering from a disability which restricts your manual dexterity or movement, then you may be a good candidate for using a Waterpik.
-For instance, if you find it too difficult to use a dental floss due to arthritis, then using a Waterpik is a great substitute to flossing your teeth.
+If you’re suffering from disabilities that restrict your manual dexterity, then you may be a good candidate for using a Waterpik.
+For instance, if you find it too difficult to use a dental floss due to arthritis or carpel tunnel, then using a Waterpik is a great substitute to flossing your teeth.